 As we look to the future, God has given us fresh vision to go wider, younger, further and deeper.
 We’ll go wider to reach across ecclesiastical divides in calling Christians to engage in God’s mission of bringing people to Himself, and we’ll aim younger as we emphasize mobilization among younger generations.

 We’ll go further to explore partnerships with indigenous efforts in places beyond our current reach.
-Niger, Thailand, Nepal and Indonesia are calling us already.
+Niger, Thailand and Indonesia are calling us already.
 And we want to do better at mobilization by offering new resources and events to go deeper with individuals and congregations who are ready to take serious next steps in mission engagement.

 At the same time, our core purpose remains—for every people, an indigenous church; for every church, a mission vision.
 The unreached and least reached on earth are made up of 6,500 people groups and over two billion individuals.
 Our twin aims are about seeing all peoples gain access to the Gospel and calling all Christians to be involved in this mission.